Again, this is Not Our Parents' Republican Party

 To end the week, I want to use this space to offer a reflection on the theme of how much American conservatives have changed.
 In doing so, I will look at how even some of their worst old habits have morphed into something more ridiculous and damaging, while their new obsessions are outright contradictions with some of the conservative movement's supposed core commitments.

-I used the oft-overused "not your father's Oldsmobile" framing in today's headline not in the literal sense of people like me, who in fact grew up with parents who were registered Republicans.
+I used the oft-overused "not your father's Oldsmobile" framing in today's headline not referring to people like me, who in fact grew up with parents who were registered Republicans.
 That is old news, because Mom and Dad (and all of my grandparents) were either Rockefeller or Romney Republicans, and they were Christian conservatives in the non-evangelical sense.
 Those among them who were still alive in 1980 were thus appalled when Ronald Reagan joined with the Moral Majority to build the wave of White Christian supremacy that took another generation or two to swamp the party.

 In short, today's Republican Party has not been my parents' Republican Party for so long that there is nothing interesting to say about the differences.
 Day is different from night.
 Health is different from sickness.
 Got it.
 No, what I am focused on here is a few examples showing how radically different recent trends in that party have become -- compared to only a few years (or even a few months) ago.
 It is all rather amazing.

-It might be unsurprising, I suppose, that a Republican would decide to make a big deal about how much money the US supposedly spends on foreign aid.
+In any case, it might be unsurprising that a Republican would decide to make a big deal about how much money the US supposedly spends on foreign aid.
 That is a longstanding complaint on the right, after all.
 Even so, that non-issue seems so passe as to be jarring, but Haley is seriously going there -- in 2023.

 Burns was a nitwit, and he reliably said the most ridiculous things that a small-town Indiana hack doctor might say.
 Of relevance here, Burns credulously says in one episode: "The UN would be fine if it wasn't for all the foreigners."